outpaddling/LPJS/README.md

 2. Use a virtual machine to run jobs on macOS compute nodes under another operating system, such as BSD or Linux.
-There are several free desktop virtual machine monitors available, such as VirtualBox and VMWARE, as well as lightweight hypervisors such as xhyve.
+There are several free desktop virtual machine monitors available, such as UTM, VirtualBox and VMWARE, as well as lightweight hypervisors such as qemu and xhyve.

 ## Security